-Tania asks "My contract does not guarantee a minimum number of hours per week.
+Tania working in administration asks "My contract does not guarantee a minimum number of hours per week.
 Is this legal?"

 Hi Tania, it sounds like you are on a zero-hours contract as you available for work but your hours of work are not specified under your contract of employment.
 A zero-hours contract requires you to be available for work for a certain number of hours per week, if and when required.
 This has been prohibited in 2018 although not for work of a casual nature, work done in emergency situations or for short-term relief to cover absences.